openshift/enhancements/enhancements/installer/aws-permissions-check-bypass.md

 )

 type InstallConfig struct {
-	// ForceCredentialsMode instructs the installer to not attempt to query
+	// CredentialsMode instructs the installer to not attempt to query
 	// the cloud permissions before attempting installation.
 It also passes
 	// down the desired credentials mode to the cloud-credential-operator
 	// so that it too does not attempt to query permissions.
 	// +optional
-	ForceCredentialsMode cloudCredentialsMode `json:"forceCredentialsMode,omitempty"`
+	CredentialsMode cloudCredentialsMode `json:"credentialsMode,omitempty"`
 }
 ```

-The installer will then take the value defined in the `forceCredentialsMode`
+The installer will make available the user's install-config as a ConfigMap that
-field to populate the config for the cloud-credential-operator so that CCO knows
-what mode it should be forced into.
+the cloud-credential-operator can then use to affect CCO runtime behavior.

 ### cloud-credential-operator
 Formalize the constants in cloud-credential-operator repo to define the